n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.openai.md

 # OpenAI

-The OpenAI node allows you to automate work in OpenAI, and integrate OpenAI with other applications. n8n has built-in support for a wide range of OpenAI features, including creating images, and completing, as well as moderating, and editing texts.
+The OpenAI node allows you to automate work in OpenAI, and integrate OpenAI with other applications. n8n has built-in support for a wide range of OpenAI features, including creating images and chats, as well as moderating, and editing texts.

 On this page, you'll find a list of operations the OpenAI node supports and links to more resources.